 Skip to main content

-This document will introduce how to use the EXPORT command to export the data stored in Doris.
+This document describes how to use the EXPORT command to asynchronously export data stored in Doris to an external storage system.

 Applicable Scenarios